Negu Gorriak

-Negu Gorriak (Basque for "Red Winters" or "Severe/Harsh Winters") were an underground group from the Basque Country.
+Negu Gorriak (Basque: "Red Winters", a phrase that means "Severe/Harsh Winters") were an underground group from the Basque Country.
 Their musical style combines various styles such as hardcore punk, hip-hop, ska, and reggae, always linked to the band's political ideology and its identification with the Basque Country and its language (Euskara).

 History

 Negu Gorriak was formed in 1990 by the brothers Fermin and Iñigo Muguruza with Kaki Arkarazo (former members of the band Kortatu).
 Later in 1990, Mikel Anestesia joined them and in 1991, Mikel Bap.
 This was the complete membership of the group until its dissolution in 1996.

-They were completely committed to the political movement, starting with their choice to sing only in Euskera and continuing through their way of work and the message in their songs.
-They decided to manage themselves and created the record label Esan Ozenki.
+They were completely committed to the political movement, starting with their choice to sing only in Basque and continuing through their way of work and the message in their songs.
+They decided to manage themselves and created the record label Esan Ozenki (Basque: Say it loudly).
 They performed their first concert in front of Herrera de la Mancha maximum security prison, leading to problems with the government.
-They were renounced by the Guardia Civil general, Enrique Rodríguez Galindo for the lyrics of the song «Ustelkeria», which accuses the general and the Guardia Civil of being involved in drug trafficking.
+They were denounced by the Guardia Civil general, and leader of the state-sponsored death squad GAL, Enrique Rodríguez Galindo for the lyrics of the song «Ustelkeria», which accuses the general and the Guardia Civil of being involved in drug trafficking.
 This was the first time since the end of Francoist Spain that the government denounced a form of expression.
 These charges were dropped in 2001, five years after the group stopped performing together.
 In honour of their legal victory, the group performed three celebratory concerts to more than 30,000 people.

 Basque nationalism and other influences

 Negu Gorriak was formed at the end of the Basque Radical Rock movement of the 1980s, a genre most similar to punk.
 Their sound can be identified as a mixture of Basque Radical Rock and American hip-hop.
 The Basque nationalist movement greatly affected the music and actions of all the members of the group.
-All of their songs are in Euskera, and two of the group's members went to adult language school (Euskaltegi) in order to be able to communicate in their language.
+All of their songs are in Basque, and two of the group's members went to adult Basque language school (Euskaltegiak) in order to be able to communicate in their language.
 This was a strong message to the Basque Nationalist movement, demonstrating the importance of language with regard to identity.
-Negu Gorriak also incorporated traditional Basque instruments into their music, such as the trikitixa (button accordion).
+Negu Gorriak also incorporated traditional Basque instruments into their music, such as the trikitixa.

 Negu Gorriak was also heavily influenced by American hip-hop and the African-American community.
 They considered Public Enemy one of their biggest influences because of their use of militant hip-hop to spread a message to African-Americans.
 The group related to the oppression of the African-American community because they viewed themselves, as Basques, similarly oppressed.
 However, when Public Enemy toured Spain, the group was disappointed that Public Enemy were ignorant to their cause.
-The popularity of Negu Gorriak was growing at this point throughout the world, and so they turned to other oppressed people who appreciated the ally.
+The popularity of Negu Gorriak was rapidly growing at this point throughout the world, and they turned to other oppressed people who appreciated the ally.